-We hear people using derogatory language which is offensive to someone who is dealing with mental health issues, to break the stigma, we must challenge the and stop the use
+We hear people using derogatory language which is offensive to someone who is dealing with mental health issues, to break the stigma, we must challenge and stop.

 ‘a Psycho’ or ‘a Schizo’

-‘a person who has experiences psychosis” or “ a person who has schizophrenia’
+‘a person who experiences psychosis” or “a person who has schizophrenia’

 ‘a schizophrenic’ or ‘a depressive’